 A History of Lenin and the Russian Revolution for a 21st-Century Left by John Medhurst

-“The book is very comprehensive and insightful, and linked in perceptive ways to current affairs.”
+“…Very comprehensive and insightful, and linked in perceptive ways to current affairs.”—Noam Chomsky

 Published in the centenary year of the 1917 Russian Revolution, No Less Than Mystic is a fresh and iconoclastic history of Lenin and the Bolsheviks for a generation uninterested in Cold War ideologies and stereotypes.